nationalarchives/design-system/src/styles/typography/index.md

 Using the standard widths that the grid system provides, these classes produce line lengths of no more than about 100&ndash;120 characters across all devices.

-{{ example({ group: "styles", item: "typography", example: "paragraph-line-lengths", html: true, nunjucks: false, size: "m", openHTML: true }) }}
+{{ example({ group: "styles", item: "typography", example: "paragraph-line-lengths", html: true, nunjucks: false, size: "l", openHTML: true }) }}

 ### Large

 You can use a larger paragraph as an introduction to the page or section.

-{{ example({ group: "styles", item: "typography", example: "paragraphs-large", html: true, nunjucks: false, size: "xs", openHTML: true }) }}
+{{ example({ group: "styles", item: "typography", example: "paragraphs-large", html: true, nunjucks: false, size: "xxs", openHTML: true }) }}

 There is also a slightly bolder version of the large paragraph.

-{{ example({ group: "styles", item: "typography", example: "paragraphs-large-bold", html: true, nunjucks: false, size: "xs", openHTML: true }) }}
+{{ example({ group: "styles", item: "typography", example: "paragraphs-large-bold", html: true, nunjucks: false, size: "xxs", openHTML: true }) }}

 ### Small